Your membership has expired

 Consumer Reports' Take

-Over the years, Porsche has given both its Cayenne SUV and its electric vehicles an engaging driving experience and the kind of luxury appointments befitting of the Porsche crest, and we expect the Cayenne Electric to follow that same pattern.
+Over the years, Porsche has given both its Cayenne SUV and its electric vehicles an engaging driving experience and the kind of luxury appointments befitting of the Porsche crest.
+We expect the Cayenne Electric to follow that same pattern.
 Boasting technology borrowed from Formula E racing and making the Cayenne Turbo Electric its most powerful production vehicle are clear signs that Porsche is doubling down on the Cayenne Electric’s performance chops, too.

 Most current Cayennes trade some extra harshness in their ride quality for better handling, so we’ll have to see how well the Cayenne Electric’s standard adaptive air suspension can handle the extra weight of its battery.
 Like the Macan Electric, the Cayenne Electric’s battery is mounted in the floor, keeping its center of gravity low.
 That low-mounted weight should help limit the body roll that makes SUVs less willing to change direction and thus, less fun to drive.